das2000sidd/challenge/README.md

-5. You are running an inverse-variance based single-point meta-analysis of the above dataset together with a UK study of 12,400 individuals.
-The variant above is found in the UK dataset, but its association is weak (1e-3).
-However, another variant located 1kb downstream is strongly associated with the same trait (p=1e-15) but weakly associated in your study (p=5e-4).
-Which of these 2 variants do you expect will have the strongest meta-analysis p-value?
-What do you think is happening in this region, how can you test it, and which model could you apply if it is the case?
 6. An analyst studies a population of remote villages in Eastern Europe.
 They are interested in a particular variant, and compare the frequency in their villages (3.5%) to the EUR population frequency in the 1000 Genomes (0.03%).
 They conclude that the variant has increased in frequency in their villages.
 Do you agree, and if not, what would your advice be?

 The first step in this study would be to do a principal component analysis of the 1000 genomes EUR data and the samples from the remote villages in Europe to see if the remote villages cluster with the EUR population.
 If they do not, then the right population group from the thousand genomes need to be investigated to see which is the population group these isolated villages are close to the most.